wavefrontHQ/docs/pages/doc/alert_target_customizing.md

 </tr>
 <tr>
 <td markdown="span">`observed`</td>
-<td>Number of data points returned by the visited time series during the time window immediately preceding the notification.
+<td>Number of data points returned by the visited time series during the most recent checking time window.
 </td>
 </tr>
 <tr>
 <td markdown="span">`firing`</td>
-<td markdown="span">Maximum number of data points in the visited series that could be satisfying the alert condition during the time window immediately preceding the notification.
+<td markdown="span">Number of data points in the visited series that are preventing the alert from resolving, during the most recent checking time window.
 The smaller the number, the closer the series is to recovering.
 This property is useful only for time series visited by `failingAlertSeries` and `newlyFailingAlertSeries`.
 </td>
 </tr>
 <tr>